sschober/surf-scripts/README.md

 # surf.rc

-A small helper script for surf which:
+A small helper script for surf which, on:

-- on MOD+g calls dmenu to read user input interprets stuff like
+- MOD+g calls dmenu to read user input interprets stuff like

-      `g rtp sdp`
+      g rtp sdp

   as a request to google for the latter two strings.

-- on MOD+b adds a bookmark to a preconfigured file
+- MOD+b adds a bookmark to a preconfigured file

 ## Usage